oxygenbarker/transfer-bdg/README.md

 - [5] L. Ron Hubbard: DIANETICS THE MODERN SCIENCE OF MENTAL HEALTH http://projectavalon.net/DMSMH.PDF page 5
 - [6] Martin Gardner: Fads and Fallacies in the Name of Science, New York: Dover, 1952
 - [7] James Randi taking homeopathic sleeping pills: https://www.youtube.com/watch?v=sCYvOgBaEY8 and https://www.youtube.com/watch?v=c0Z7KeNCi7g
+- [not used so far] Michael Shermer: Baloney Detection Kit ( https://www.youtube.com/watch?v=aNSHZG9blQQ ) - transcription of the video
 - a few own examples

 "The question is not whether we like the conclusion that emerges out of a train of reasoning, but whether the conclusion follows from the premise or starting point and whether the premise is true.
 [2]"